chrplr/PCBS/README.md

 ### Expyriment ###

-We will make use of the Python library [Expyriment](http://www.expyriment.org/)
+We will need the Python library [Expyriment](http://www.expyriment.org/)

 1. Open a Terminal: